Symptoms of neurogenic claudication

 Neurogenic claudication is a set of symptoms brought about by the narrowing of the spinal canal (a condition called spinal stenosis) in the lumbar region, or lower back.
 The restriction of the spinal canal can occur for several reasons, but the resulting compression of the spinal cord or nerve roots is what usually causes symptoms of neurogenic claudication to manifest.
 Typically, someone with the condition will exhibit the following symptoms in the lower back, buttocks and legs:

-Whether you are experiencing pain or other common symptoms of neck and back conditions, such as muscle weakness and cramping, contact Laser Spine Institute today to receive a review of your MRI or CT scan.
-Our outpatient, minimally invasive procedures have enabled tens of thousands of people to find relief from neck and back pain.
+Whether you are experiencing pain or other common symptoms of neck and back conditions, such as muscle weakness and cramping, contact Laser Spine Institute today to receive a no-cost review of your MRI or CT scan.* Our outpatient procedures have helped more than 75,000 patients since 2005 find relief from their chronic conditions, such as neurogenic claudication.